void-ppc/void-ppc-docs/src/configuration/apple.md

 # xbps-install alsa-utils
 ```

-The open `alsamixer`.
+Then open `alsamixer`.
 Press the F6 key to switch the card to something like
 `SoundByLayout`; if you're using plain ALSA, you might not have to switch
 anything, but PulseAudio will show its own mixer first.